TimDev9492/MinecraftParty/EXTENDING.md

    - `origin` - This holds the x, y, and z coordinate for the player spawn.
 Players get teleported to this location when your minigame starts
    - `world_name` - The name of your world directory.
 Specify the value from `default_world.name` to use the default world.
-   - `reward` - This value represents the reward factor associated with your game (Not implemented yet).
+   - `reward` - This value represents the reward factor associated with your game (not implemented yet).
 Specify any number for the time being.

-### Example section:
+### Example:

 ```yml
 # ...